-African Blessing is a Non Profit Company and a Public Benefit Organisation situated in Rustfontein, Bronkhorstspruit.
+African Blessing is a Non Profit Company and a Public Benefit Organisation based at Rustfontein, the African Blessings' Farm, near Bronkhorstspruit.

 Our "faith and love through action" has led us in the direction of caring for our community, children, animals and the environment.

-At African Blessings we believe that human beings are our most precious resource, and we do our best to care for each other, our families and our neighbours in every way possible.
+We believe that all life is precious, and we do our best to care for each other, our families, our neighbours and the animals within our communities, in every way possible.

-Our team is responsible for remaining focused in achieving the eventual goal of establishing the Jochebed Children's Village.
-The village will be a place that orphaned or abandoned children can call home.
-We hope to create a home where the individual is safe, sustained and developed to their full potential.
+Our primary goal is the establishment of Jochebed Children's Village, a home for orphaned or abandoned children.
+We are creating a home where every individual is safe, nurtured and provided with an environment and education to ensure the development of each child's full potential.
 A place where true leaders are raised.

-Farming is a huge part of what we do at African Blessings, and the staff work incredibly hard to make sure that the farm operates effectively on a day to day basis.
-As a result we are able to grow our own delicious organic vegetables that are able to feed those that live on the farm, as well as in the surrounding areas.
+Farming is an important part of what we do at African Blessings, in order to provide a source of nutritious food for the Farm, as well as an income source towards Jochebed Children's Village costs.
+As a result we are able to grow our own delicious organic vegetables that currently feed those who live on the Farm, as well as people in need in the communities we serve.

-This has led us to the creation of Community Critter Care.
-This outreach is responsible for treating animals in the community, as well as teaching owners how to love and care for their pets.
-The communities which now take care for their animals have testified that they now feel more peaceful in themselves and prefer to protect their animals rather than to attack them.
-We continue to reward faithful owners by inviting them to participate in our annual dog show and take pride in their well-cared for dogs.
+This focus has also led us to the creation of Community Critter Care.
+This outreach supports the treatment and care of animals in the community, as well as teaching and supporting owners to love and care for their pets.
+We continue to reward faithful owners by inviting them to our outreaches, where their pets receive a regular check-up, basic healthcare, access to sterilisation programmes and food.
+Our actions include initiatives designed to acknowledge and encourage owners that take pride in the well-being of their pets.

-Our love for animals can also be seen at the African Blessings farm, as we have rescue horses and donkeys that live in the beautiful stableshere, receiving the very best care.
+Our love for animals can also be seen at The Sanctuary on the African Blessings Farm, which is home to many rescue horses and donkeys that live in the beautiful stables and fields here, receiving the very best care and frolicking in the paddocks with the warm sun on their backs.

-With all of that being said, our hope is to continue growth in all the philanthropic activities that we are involved in.
+Our hope is to continue to see growth in all the philanthropic activities that we are involved in.
 We know that through our combined efforts we will make a difference in each and every project that we tackle.

 “Raising communities to excellence”